rmgarnett/active_learning/README.md

-Active Learning Toolkit for MATLAB
+Active Learning Toolbox for MATLAB
 ==================================

-This software package provides a toolkit for testing pool-based active-learning algorithms in MATLAB.
+This software package provides a toolbox for testing pool-based active-learning algorithms in MATLAB.

 Active Learning
 ---------------

-Specifically, we consider the
+Specifically, we consider the following scenario.
-following scenario.
 There is a pool of datapoints ![X][1].
 We may successively select a point ![x in X][2] to observe.
-Each observation reveals a discrete, integer-valued label ![y in L][3] for
+Each observation reveals a discrete, integer-valued label
-![x][4].
+![y in L][3] for ![x][4].
 This labeling process might be nondeterministic; we might choose the same point ![x][4] twice and observe different labels each time.
 In active learning, we typically assume we have a budget ![B][5] that limits the number of points we may observe.

 Our goal is to iteratively build a set of observations